kirinrastogi/recipes/_recipes/brownies.md

 ## Directions

 1. Preheat the oven to 350°F (175°C) then line a 7x11 inch baking tray with parchment paper and set aside.
-1. In a separate bowl, grind chia, and mix with aquafaba.
+1. In a separate bowl, mix chia with water.
 Set aside.
 1. In a large bowl combine melted imitation butter, and both sugars.
 1. Add the chia, vanilla and salt then whisk for about one minute until evenly combined and light in color.
 1. Over the same bowl sift in the flour and cocoa powder.
 Gently fold the dry ingredients into the wet ingredients until JUST combined.
 Fold in half of the chocolate chunks.